 We’ve now seen why Hadley Wickham described the ggplot2 package as using a layered grammar of graphics.
 It implements Wilkinson’s theory through the creation of multiple layers.
 First, we select variables to map to aesthetic properties, such as x or y axes, color, and fill.
 Second, we choose the geometric object (or geom) we want to use to represent our data.
 Third, if we want to change aesthetic properties (for example, to use a different palette), we do this with a scale_ function.
 Fourth, we use a theme_ function to set the overall look-and-feel of our plot.

 We could improve the plot we’ve been working on in many ways.
-But rather than adding to an ugly plot, let’s instead return to the drought by Cédric Scherer and Georgios Karamanis.
+But rather than adding to an ugly plot, let’s instead return to the drought data visualization by Cédric Scherer and Georgios Karamanis.
 Going through their code will show us some familiar aspects of ggplot and reveal tips on how to make high-quality data visualization with R.

-Recreating the Drought Visualization
+Recreating the Drought Visualization with ggplot

 The drought visualization code relies on a combination of ggplot fundamentals and some less-well-known tweaks that make it really shine.
-In order to understand how made their data vi, we’ll start out with a simplified version of their code.
+In order to understand how Scherer and Karamanis made their data visualization, we’ll start out with a simplified version of their code.
 We’ll build it up layer by layer, adding elements as we go.

 Plotting One Region and Year